innoventsolutions/birt-lambda-report-gen/README.md

 1. Execute mkzip.

 ### Installation Instructions
+We will need to upload the zip file via S3 because it is too big for a direct upload.
+We can create two different handlers that will be used in two different ways by the API Gateway (see Execution Instructions below).
-1. Upload birt-lambda.zip to your S3 location
+1. Upload birt-lambda.zip from your computer to your S3 bucket.
-1. Create the Lambda function by clicking Create Function on the Lambda console.
+1. Create a Lambda function by clicking Create Function on the Lambda console.
 1. Set the runtime to Java 8.
-1. Upload birt-lambda.zip from your S3 location (it's too big to be uploaded from a file).
+1. In the Function Code section, choose Upload a file from Amazon S3.
+1. Set the S3 Link URL to the URL shown in S3 when you click on the zip file.
+1. Set the Handler to com.innoventsolutions.lambda.ProxyRequestHandler::handleRequest if you are going to execute with an API Gateway proxy request or com.innoventsolutions.lambda.JsonRequestHandler::handleRequest if you are going to execute with the Lambda function test button or an API Gateway non-proxy request.
-1. If necessary, create a custom role using the IAM console: https://console.aws.amazon.com/iam/home#/roles
-1. Click the Create Role button
+1.1.
+If necessary, create a custom role using the IAM console: https://console.aws.amazon.com/iam/home#/roles 1.1.
+Click the Create Role button
-1. Choose the Lambda service
+1.1.
+Choose the Lambda service
-1. Permissions: AWSLambdaBasicExecutionRole, AmazonS3FullAccess
+1.1.
+Permissions: AWSLambdaBasicExecutionRole, AmazonS3FullAccess

 ### Execution Instructions
+There are three different ways to execute.
+* Using the Test button on the Lambda function management page.
+* Using API Gateway in non-proxy mode.
+* Using API Gateway in proxy mode.

+#### Using the Test button on the Lambda function management page
 1. Upload a report design file to your S3 location.
 1. Create a new test event containing JSON similar to this:
     {
       "designUrl": "s3:sstest0323/sqltest.rptdesign",
       "outputBucket": "sstest0323",
       "outputKey": "sql-test.html",
       "parameters": {
         "rowCount": 1
       },
       "format": "html",
       "runThenRender": false
     }
 Notes: sstest0323 is my S3 bucket name.  format can be any BIRT output format including pdf, xls, and html.
 1. Click the run button.

+#### Using the API Gateway in non-proxy mode
+1. Upload a report design file to your S3 location.
+1. In API Gateway, create a resource such as /report-runner and a POST method.
+1.